Kiel, Wisconsin: Community life

-Each year in August, Kiel holds the Kiel Community Picnic or "Kiel Picnic" in City Park.
+Each year, in the 2nd weekend of August, Kiel holds the Kiel Community Picnic or "Kiel Picnic" in City Park.
 At present, the Kiel Picnic runs for four days from a Thursday through a Sunday.
 The Kiel Parade is held on Fremont Street on the Sunday of the Kiel Picnic.
 Traditionally, the firing of a cannon announced the start of the picnic.
 Each year in February, Kiel holds its Ice Sculpting Contest on Fremont Street.
 Sponsored teams compete for prizes.
 Kiel has a significant amount of German heritage, and each June, the city holds "German Days" in City Park.

 The Kiel Municipal Band, a community marching band, traces its origins to the late 1800s.
 The band is known for its signature tune "Invincible Fidelity".
 The city has several public parks and walking trails.
 The Solomon Biking Trail is a biking trail that runs between Kiel and the nearby city of New Holstein.